 - Yellow for Star: (1 yard) (optional)

-- This hand towel is constructed in rows from one short edge to the other.
-You'll create a keyhole mid-way through.
-The keyhole is how the towel is secured when hanging.
-A Christmas tree is then embroidered on and small crochet star attached.
+- Hand Towel Construction: This crochet hand towel is constructed in rows from one short edge to the other.
+You’ll create a keyhole mid-way through.
+The crochet keyhole is how the towel is secured when hanging and keeps it from falling to the floor.
+After the keyhole is created, you’ll continue to a specific length and then finish off the crochet kitchen towel with a touch of crochet buffalo plaid.
+You can also choose to leave the plaid off and crochet a plain towel.
+A Christmas tree is then embroidered on and then small crochet star attached.

 Changing Colors: For all color changes, you'll change colors on the last pull through of the last stitch of the row.